Isharathilina/SmartHomeproject-buddhika/README.md

 * Atmel Studio

 ## Peoject Discription
-This project for automatically control Grean house Envirment </br> And monitor It using web application
+This project for automatically control the Greenhouse Environment And monitor It using the web application
 Esp8266 used only for wifi connectivity ( user requirement)

 ## Atmega 32 Pin configaration